Fall 2018 Early Decision

 - Application form with $75 fee.
-Complete the Common Application* and complete the writing supplement (you'll need to create an account to get started) and complete the Bentley Common Application supplement.
+Complete the Common Application* and complete the writing supplement (you'll need to create an account to get started).
 We recommend that you submit both documents at the same time; you also can mail them to us.

 Your nonrefundable application fee can be paid via check or money order drawn on a U.S. bank or foreign affiliate, and made payable to Bentley University.
 The check must be imprinted with a U.S. bank address and contain encoded MICR routing numbers.

 - Official secondary school transcript.
 Submit an official transcript or marksheets for all secondary schools attended (college, gymnasium, lycee), including your most recent marks at the time of your application.
 Also include official results of national exams, if given in your country.
 Transcripts should be sent directly from a school official in both your native language and English; uncertified photocopies are not acceptable.

 Bentley recognizes that educational systems throughout the world vary in how they assess a student’s academic performance throughout the year.
 Often, first quarter or mid-year grades are not available or available later in the year.
 Therefore, the Admission Committee will move forward with the evaluation of your application utilizing the documents we have received.
 Once any academic assessment becomes available, including predicted grades and progress reports, we strongly encourage you to forward this information so we can include it in our review process.
 Your guidance counselor may send them via email to email@example.com or via fax: +011.781.891.3414.

 - University essay.
 You can choose from any of the topics listed in the application.

 - Two letters of recommendation.
 Recommendations should be submitted by both a counselor and one from a teacher who can speak to your strengths and talents.
 School officials can mail or fax directly to us or submit them through Common App.